ali-raheem/partsbin/MEMMUX/README.md

 # MEMMUX

 Multiplexer for dual VRAM setups.
 Read from one VRAM while writing to another.
 I have not yet tested this on hardware.
 Should work with any two memory blocks.
-You need to manage OE/WR etc. yourself.
+You need to manage OE/WR and CS signals as needed yourself since it'll be a simple matter of connecting `switch`.
+It wouldn't be hard to add but would clutter the module.

 ![Testbench waveform](waveform.png)